Diversity training: Impact

 Findings on diversity trainings are mixed.
 According to Harvard University sociologist Frank Dobbin, there is no evidence to indicate that anti-bias training leads to increases in the number of women or people of color in management positions.
 A 2009 Annual Review of Psychology study concluded, "We currently do not know whether a wide range of programs and policies tend to work on average," with the authors of the study stating in 2020 that as the quality of studies increases, the effect size of anti-bias training dwindles.

 According to a 2006 study in the American Sociological Review, "diversity training and diversity evaluations are least effective at increasing the share of white women, black women, and black men in management."
 A meta-analysis suggests that diversity training could have a relatively large effect on cognitive-based and skill-based training outcomes.
 An analysis of data from over 800 firms over 30 years shows that diversity training and grievance procedures backfire and lead to reductions in the diversity of the firms' workforce.
 A 2013 study found that the presence of a diversity program in a workplace made high-status subjects less likely to take discrimination complaints seriously.

 Alexandra Kalev and Frank Dobbin conducted a comprehensive review of cultural diversity training conducted in 830 midsize to large U.S. workplaces over a thirty one-year period.
-The results showed that diversity training was followed by a decrease of anywhere from 7.5–10% in the number of women in management.
+The results showed that diversity training was followed by a decrease of anywhere from 7.5 to 10% in the number of women in management.
 The percentage of black men in top positions fell by 12 percent.
 Similar effects were shown for Latinos and Asians.
 The study did not find that all diversity training is ineffective.
 Mandatory training programs offered to protect against discrimination lawsuits were called into question.
 Voluntary diversity training participation to advance organization's business goals was associated with increased diversity at the management level; voluntary services resulted in near triple digit increases for black, Hispanic, and Asian men.